datacommonsorg/docsite/api/rest/stat_series.md

 ### Step 1: Assembling the information you will need

+>  **NOTE:**
+>
+>  Specifying arguments that do not exist for the target place and variable will result in an empty response.

 Going into more detail on how to assemble the values for the required arguments:

  - `place`: For this parameter, you will need to specify the DCID (the unique ID assigned by Data Commons to each node in the graph) of the place you are interested in.